jvann94/openautoimage/README.md

 ### Buttons

 I'd Like to install a few hardware buttons to perform certain functions. perhaps one to act as an alt-tab function to switch between openauto, scantool, and any other active window.
-This is still in testing, the plan is to use GPIO-WATCH by larsks (https://github.com/larsks/gpio-watch) to watch gpio pins 22 and 27. to get gpio watch to run yoou need to echo the pin numbers in the pin export to get the pi to see the pins.
+This is still in testing, the plan is to use GPIO-WATCH by larsks to watch gpio pins 22 and 27. to get gpio watch to run yoou need to echo the pin numbers in the pin export to get the pi to see the pins.

-Another button could be a stepped screen brightness system to manually adjust the screen brightness as apposed to a light sensor controlling the brightness.